Monday, 20 March 2023

 Suffragette and Anti-Suffragette Posters

-The Suffragettes were followers of an organization founded in the UK in 1903 by a Manchester widow, Emmeline Pankhurst and a group of mostly middle class women determined to use radical measures if necessary to secure the right to vote for Parliament.
+The Suffragettes were followers of an organization founded in the UK in 1903 by a Manchester widow, Emmeline Pankhurst and her daughters, Christabel and Sylvia.
+They members were mostly middle class women determined to use radical measures if necessary to secure the right to vote, the "suffrage."
 They called it the Women's Social and Political Union, or WSPU for short.

-Women suffragists had been petitioning for voting rights for decades.
-John Stuart Mill had proposed a measure to enfranchise women as early as 1867, but it and later attempts failed.
-The women of the WSPU decided that it was past time to get militant.
-Their very name, "Suffragette" sounded more defiant than "suffragist."
+Women had been petitioning peacefully for voting rights for decades.
+John Stuart Mill had proposed a bill in Parliament to enfranchise women as early as 1867, but it and later attempts failed.
+The women of the WSPU decided that it was necessary to get militant.

 At first they resorted to mass demonstrations and heckling anti-suffrage politicians at meetings.
 They went on to chain themselves to the railings around Parliament.
 They employed vandalism, such as pouring jam and honey into mail boxes.